-The sender and the receiver are restricted to communicate indirectly, via an intermediator (perhaps more than one), due to technical or institutional constraints.
+The sender and the receiver are restricted to communicate indirectly, via the mediator (perhaps more than one), due to technical or institutional constraints.
 For example, when a financial firm issues certain kinds of financial products, some large (institutional) investors are prohibited from purchasing them, unless they have been rated by a third party, and have achieved a certain rating.
 Similarly, in many organizations (including many firms, the military, and the intelligence community) the flow of information is directed, with the direction exogenously predetermined, with various agents having the ability to alter (or perhaps not pass on) the information passed up to them.
+The introduction of the mediator, and this specific organization, are a stylized representation of real-world examples of information flows.

 This is a difficult problem.
-One strategic player (the sender) can both create and destroy information, and the other strategic player (the mediator) can only destroy information that the first player provided, but cannot create any new information; in addition, both of these players only have probabilistic control over evidence realization, and of course there is the question of receiver beliefs.
+One strategic player (the sender) can both create and destroy information, and the other strategic player (the mediator) can only destroy information that the first player provided, but cannot create any new information; in addition, both of these players only have probabilistic control over evidence realization, and of course there is the question of which receiver beliefs can be induced.
 One of the difficulties is that when the mediator changes her action, not only does the sender's best response change, but in effect, the choice set of the sender, understood as the set of receiver posterior beliefs that can be induced, changes as well.
-To address this difficulty I compute explicitly the feasible sets for the mediator the and the sender as functions of the sender's and the mediator's actions.
+To address this difficulty I compute explicitly the feasible sets for the mediator and the sender as functions of the sender's and the mediator's actions, respectively.
 Given the choice of the sender, the mediator can deviate to anything less informative in the sense of David Blackwell, while given the choice of the mediator the sender can deviate to some things that are less Blackwell informative (than the implied final experiment), but not everything.
 What these "some" things are is precisely what I characterize in the first part of the paper.